Website Maintenance Cost in 2023 + Hiring a Professional vs Self-Maintenance

-- Generic top-level domain (gTLD) – any website can use a gTLD, and the cost varies depending on its popularity.
-Some of the most popular gTLDs are .com, .net, and .org, whereas the less common ones include .info, .news, and .biz.
+- Generic top-level domain (gTLD) – any website can use a gTLD, such as .com, .net, and .org.
+The cost varies depending on its popularity.

 - Country code top-level domain (ccTLD) – extensions for country-specific websites, such as .us for the United States or .jp for Japan.

-- Sponsored top-level domain (sTLD) – extensions for websites with specific owners or purposes.
-Examples include .edu for educational institutions and .int for international organizations or treaties.
+- Sponsored top-level domain (sTLD) – extensions for websites with specific owners or purposes, like .edu for educational institutions.

 The following table shows the website maintenance costs for different TLDs:

-Another factor affecting a domain name’s maintenance costs is the registrar.
-Choosing a reliable domain registrar is crucial to avoid potential scams and hidden fees.
+The registrar is another factor affecting a domain name’s maintenance costs.
+Choosing a reliable domain registrar is crucial to avoid scams and hidden fees.
 The best way to find a reliable registrar is to check ICANN’s accredited registrar list.

 Domain Name Checker